Green Island Map

 - non-motorised water sports equipment.

 - Book a glass-bottom boat tour

 - Hire snorkelling equipment

-During your visit drop by Reflections Pool bar and enjoy a tropical cocktail.
+During your visit, drop by the Reflections Pool bar and enjoy a tropical cocktail.

-A long timber Jetty leads onto a boardwalk with paths that are all user friendly for prams and wheelchairs.
+A long timber Jetty leads onto a boardwalk with all user-friendly paths for prams and wheelchairs.

 A true coral cay, Green Island formed over six thousand years ago.